jasonm/redstorm-talk/slides/slides.markdown

     * crawler (URL spout -> fetch -> resolve -> database)
     * analytics (clicks -> URL resolution -> bot filtering -> hadoop, cassandra)
     * trending topics (tweet stream -> tag extractor -> running counts)
+    * not going to cover this today, but the idea is to take a computation, implement it on storm, then let storm parallelize it, and invoke via storm-drpc

 ---